Disentangling the AGN and Star-Formation Contributions to the Radio-X-ray Emission of Radio-Loud Quasars at 1<z<2: Radio to X-ray SED ANALYSIS OF THE 3CRR QUASARS at

 \subsection{Fitting Results for Individual Sources}

 The parameters for the best-fit accretion disk and torus and radio models are given in Tables \ref{tab:best_fit_torus} and \ref{tab:best_radio_fit}.
-The errors on the accretion disk parameters in Table \ref{tab:best_fit_torus} are from the quantization steps used in constructing the accretion disk library (see Section \ref{sec:AD}).
 Figure \ref{fig:sed} shows the full suite of photometry together with the best-fit models.
-The gray data points are the absorption corrected broadband photometry, and the black plus signs in optical-UV bands indicate the photometric points before the torus obscuration correction.
-The components in these plots are: radio component from the core, jets and lobes (light blue), infrared emission from the torus that contributes at rest-frame wavelengths longward 1 \um (dark red), the accretion disk component that accounts for the thermal optical to X-ray emission (green), the host galaxy component obtained from MAGPHYS SED fitting code (magneta) and the total fit (orange).
-The dark blue star indicates the core contribution to the 5 GHz photometry estimated from the $\textrm R_{CD}$ presented in Table \ref{tab:radio}.
-The SED fits are presented in 3CRR number order below:
+The gray data points are the absorption-corrected broadband photometry, and the black plus signs in visible-UV bands indicate the photometric points before the torus obscuration correction.
+The components in these plots are radio component from the core, jets, and lobes (light blue), infrared emission from the torus that contributes at rest-frame wavelengths longward 1 \um (dark red), the accretion disk component that accounts for the thermal optical to X-ray emission (green), the host galaxy component obtained from MAGPHYS SED fitting code (magenta) and the total fit (orange).
+The dark blue star indicates the core contribution to the 5 GHz photometry estimated from the $\rm R_{CD}$ presented in Table \ref{tab:radio}. \reff{The X-ray photometry was extracted within a 2.2\arcsec\ aperture centered on the X-ray source position, sized to match the full Chandra point-spread function, and so is dominated by the nuclear X-ray emission \citep{Wilkes2013}.
+The black line (and the bow tie for sources with higher X-ray counts) at the X-ray point indicates the power-law fit to the absorption corrected data.} The SED fits are presented in 3CRR number order below:

-\textbf{--3C 9} has a jet of $\sim 151$ kpc (as noted in Section \ref{sec:radio} de-projected length, measured lobe to lobe) and a core contribution of less than $1\%$ at 5 GHz.
-The radio emission in this source is best described as a broken power-law (with an exponential cutoff at submm wavelengths, see Table \ref{tab:best_radio_fit}) which is consistent with the presence of multiple features \citep[i.e., jet, counter jet, bright hot spots based on 4.9 GHz VLA data,][]{Bridle1994}.
+\textbf{3C 9} has deprojected jets of $\sim151$ kpc and a core contribution of less than $1\%$ at 5 GHz.
+The radio emission in this source is best described as a broken power-law (with an exponential cutoff at 570 GHz, see Table \ref{tab:best_radio_fit}), which is consistent with the presence of multiple features \citep[i.e., jet, counter-jet, bright hot spots based on 4.9 GHz VLA data,][]{Bridle1994}.